urnetwork/docs/economic-model/economic-model.md

 ## Privacy

-Payment on our network is also private.
+Payment on our network is private.

 Transfer between a user and provider is preceded by a contract.
 A contract combines payment information, access control, and priority so that a user and provider can directly communicate and apply the right rules.
 Both user and provider close a contract, and if they agree, the contract is settled and added to the payout.

 Settled contracts used for a payout are removed one week after the payout.
 This is in line with our approach of aggressively deleting user information from our system.
 If there are any issues with a payout, participants must contact us within one week.

 [^1]: As a formula, the subsidized payout to a single provider is `0.75 * sum(all contracts serviced by provider)/sum(all contracts) + (0.25 / NumberOfCountries) * sum(all contracts serviced by provider)/sum(all contracts in provider's country)`